piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 In that case, the client won't be able to communicate the status to our server.
 To solve this problem, we can send a regular heartbeat to check that a user is still there.
 We can set our [SignalR clients to send a regular ping](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-8.0#handle-client-disconnects) if the server doesn't receive a ping for 5 minutes, we can assume the user has gone offline.
 In addition, to ensure a smooth UX, we probably want the client to reconnect when they lose connection [this process is trivial in SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/javascript-client?view=aspnetcore-8.0&tabs=visual-studio#automatically-reconnect)

 We'll also need to store the user status somewhere.
 Our chat app will need a way to start new chats and view friends and their statuses.
 Due to this functionality, we need access to user status outside of the context of a conversation.
 Thus, we won't want to store it in the same shard as our conversations because we need access to the data outside that context.
-We'll also want user status communicated quickly to ensure smooth UX and user statuses will frequently change, leading to high numbers of transactions.
+We'll also want user status communicated quickly to ensure smooth UX, and user statuses will frequently change, leading to high numbers of transactions.
 For these reasons, storing it in a cache is a good option.

 We could use either of the following:
 - [Azure Cosmos DB integrated cache](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache)
 - [Azure Cache for Redis](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview)

-We are going with Azure Cache for Redis because we need a way for our users to subscribe to other user's status changes and [Azure Cache for Redis comes with Pub/Sub out-of-the-box](https://learn.microsoft.com/en-us/training/modules/azure-redis-publish-subscribe-streams/).
+We are going with Azure Cache for Redis because we need a way for our users to subscribe to other users' status changes, and [Azure Cache for Redis comes with Pub/Sub out-of-the-box](https://learn.microsoft.com/en-us/training/modules/azure-redis-publish-subscribe-streams/).
 Azure Cosmos DB integrated cache is an acceptable alternative, but we would also need to implement [Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) which introduces more complexity.

 ![Our chat app with Redis Cache for reporting user status](/assets/diagrams/2024-07-07-System-Design-in-Azure-for-clients-chat-app/3.png)\